- 4 Bedrooms

 - Private vacation home

-Spectacular, light-filled home in historic downtown Charleston!
-Located in the trendy Wagener Terrace neighborhood, steps from gorgeous Hampton Park and a fast bicycle ride (or 30 min walk) from King Street, the heart of Charleston, with its eateries, bars and charming mansions.
+Striking, light-filled home in historic downtown Charleston!
+Located in the trendy Wagener Terrace neighborhood, steps from handsome Hampton Park and a fast bicycle ride (or 30 min walk) from King Street, the heart of Charleston, with its eateries, bars and handsome mansions.

 2000 square foot brick home, with dining, living room, three bedrooms downstairs plus upstairs suite (w/full bath), parking in drive-way and a shady backyard.